pratikdas/my_articles/step-functions.md

 We will understand the passing and manipulation of the input and output by the various states during the execution of the state machine in the next section.

 ## Data Manipulation with Input and Output Filters
 We can invoke state machines asynchronously or synchronously depending on whether the type of workflow is `standard` or `express`.
+They can be invoked from the Step Functions console or the AWS Command Line Interface (CLI), or by calling the Step Functions API with the AWS SDKs.

 Step Functions receive input in JSON format which is then passed to the different states in the state machine.
 We can configure different kinds of filters to manipulate data in each state both before and after the task processing as shown in this diagram:
 ![Input and Output Filters](images/in_out_filters.png)

 Let us understand how we can use these filters by applying them to the different states of the state machine of our order fulfillment process.

 Let us suppose that our order processing workflow takes the following input:

 ```json
 {